Barnes' death sentence vacated in 1992 Tutterow murders - Salisbury Post

 Chambers’ attorney prompted the jury to consider whether they would want to explain to God that they had violated one of his commandments, “Thou shalt not kill.”

 “Does a true believer want to explain to God, ‘Yes, I did violate one of your commandments.
 Yes, I know they are not the 10 suggestions.
 They are the 10 commandments.
-I know it says Thou shalt not kill but I did it because the laws of man said I could,’ ” the attorney stated.
+I know it says thou shalt not kill but I did it because the laws of man said I could,’ ” the attorney stated.
 “You can never justify violating a law of God by saying the laws of man allowed it.
 If there is a higher God and a higher law, I would say not.
 To be placed in the predicament that the state has asked you to place yourself in, is just that.
 To explain when your soul is at stake.

 “Yes, I know the three that I killed were three creatures of yours, God.
 And that you made them in your likeness.
 I know you love us all, but I killed them because the state of North Carolina said I could.
 Who wants to be placed in that position?
 I hope none of us.
 And may God have mercy on us all.”